in

 Rectification is not thought to be superior to other edge treatments.
 It is just a new treatment that allows for a distinct appearance: neat, trimmed, and straight, with small grout lines.

 Rectified edge tile sizes and measurements can vary during the firing procedure.
-It’s worth mentioning that rectified tiles are typically made larger before firing to accommodate for the shrinkage or expansion of the tiles in the kiln.
+It’s worth mentioning that they are typically made larger before firing to accommodate the shrinkage or expansion of the tiles in the kiln.

-After the tiles are removed from the kiln, further processing is performed to perfectly finish each tile edge, giving them identical proportions.
+After the tiles are removed from the kiln, further processing is performed to finish each tile edge, giving them identical proportions perfectly.

-When comparing rectified tile to standard tile tiling with thicker grouting, the smoothness and precision of rectified tiles appear to be more noticeable.
+When comparing rectified tile to standard tile tiling with thicker grouting, the smoothness and precision of the edge lines appear more noticeable.

 The space between the tiles can range from 1.5 millimeters to 3 millimeters, producing a precise, sharp finish with an extremely uniform effect.